 We usually choose an air conditioner based on BTU and room size.
-However, when we’re trying to estimate energy costs, it’s very useful to know how many watts does our particular air conditioner use.
+However, when we’re trying to estimate energy costs, it’s very useful to know how many watts our particular air conditioner use.

 Not knowing how many watts does a 5,000 BTU air conditioner use is actually pretty normal.
-As far as lowering the air temperature is concerned, you only need to know that it has 5,000 BTU and it’s correctly sized for your room/space.
-An average 5,000 BTU air conditioner uses 500W of energy running at full capacity.
+As far as lowering the air temperature is concerned, you only need to know that it has 5,000 BTU and is correctly sized for your room/space.
+Most homeowners don’t actually know their air conditioner wattage.

 There are 3 ways how to check how many watts does your air conditioner use: